loyjoy/academy/best_practices/dos_and_donts.md

 _______

-## Are you now ready to launch 🎊🎊 Congrats!
+## You are now ready to launch 🎊🎊 Congrats!
 Launching is great.
-And it's the beginning of something new: you are directly able listen to what your customers have to say.
-Analyse the performance of your conversational experiences, read the customer feedback and optimise based on the feedback and performance.
+And it's the beginning of something new: you are directly able to listen to what your customers have to say.
+Analyze the performance of your conversational experiences, read the customer feedback and optimize based on the feedback and performance.
 And remember: Have fun!